Spacer

 Space, structure, & discretionary funding

 Obermann Center Working Groups provide space, structure, and discretionary funding for groups led by faculty that may include advanced graduate students, staff members, and community members with a shared intellectual interest.
-Groups have used this opportunity to explore new work and to share their own research, to organize a symposium, and to develop grant proposals.
+Groups have used this opportunity to explore new work and to share their own scholarship, to organize a symposium, and to develop grant proposals.
+Some groups function as workshops in which members share their work in progress or draw up a set of readings they want to undertake and discuss.
+Others have organized conferences, applied for grants together, written articles together, designed new courses, organized film festivals, forged relationships with community partners, invited speakers via Zoom or in person, developed podcasts, and more.

 Working Groups: